-An enterprise agreement is a document that sets out employment conditions for a specific business or group of businesses.
-It's negotiated by the employer, employees and their representatives (typically unions) through a bargaining process.
-Enterprise agreements are approved by the Fair Work Commission (the Commission).
+An enterprise agreement is a document that sets out employment conditions for a specific business.
+It's made between the employer and employees through a bargaining process and is approved by the Fair Work Commission (the Commission).

 Like awards, enterprise agreements apply in addition to the NES, and they can't provide for any terms which are less than what is contained in the NES.